google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 ```

 <!--
 We'll also visit early stopping in this lab.
-Early stopping is a model fitting strategy where you monitor some metric, say loss, and stop training when that metric doesn't change enough across a number if epochs.
+Early stopping is a model fitting strategy where you monitor some metric, say loss, and stop training when that metric doesn't change enough across a number of epochs.

-In this example we monitor loss and stop early if the loss hasn't changed at least 0.001 between any of the last 5 epochs.
+In this example we monitor loss and stop early if the loss hasn't changed at least 0.001 during any of the last 5 epochs.
 -->

 ---